F5OEO/rpitx/README.md

 ```sh
 ./rtlmenu.sh
 ```
 You have first to set receiver frequency and gain of rtl-sdr.
-Warning about gain, you should ensure that you have enough gain to receive the signal but not to strong which could saturate it and will not be usefull by **rpitx**.
+Warning about gain, you should ensure that you have enough gain to receive the signal but not to strong which could saturate it and will not be useful by **rpitx**.

 Choose your choice with arrows and enter to start it.**Don't forget, some test are made in loop, you have to press CTRL^C to exit and back to menu.**